Best Alternatives to TradingView: A Comprehensive Guide

 (XTB)

-Advanced technical tools, professional look but user friendlyEurope, Latin America, Asia.
+Advanced technical tools, professional look, but user-friendlyEurope, Latin America, Asia.

 IG MarketsExtensive market access and professional-grade tools.
 Focus on Europe and Australia.
 Available in the US only for Forex through TastyFx Brand.